carljames5/RecipeBook/README.md

    ```
    ng serve
    ```

+5. **[BackEnd]** And launch the application BackEnd side!

-5. After launching the app, you can access the app at the following URL
+6. After launching the app, you can access the app at the following URL

    ```
    http://localhost:4200/